Getting care and support

 Where can I get more support?

-Whether you're already receiving support and you feel you need some more, you don't currently feel supported or you would like to meet people that are going through a similar experience, local support groups can make a real difference.
+Whether you're already receiving support and you feel you need some more, you don't currently feel supported or you would like to meet people who are going through a similar experience, local support groups can make a real difference.

-- Memory cafes offer information and support in an informal setting.
+- Memory cafés offer information and support in an informal setting.
 They allow you to meet up with others with dementia.
 You can attend with your carer and there are sometimes professional carers available to talk to in confidence.

 - Creative workshops such as arts and crafts or music workshops allow you to continue doing the hobbies you enjoy or learn new ones while meeting new people.

 - Specialist support groups can put you in contact with others so that you can talk about how you're feeling, and give advice on what to expect in the future.

 - Day centres can provide company and things to do.
 Some are for older people with or without dementia and others are just for those with more advanced dementia.

-Visit Alzheimer's Society's Find support near you page for more information about what is available locally to you.
+Visit Alzheimer's Society's Find support near you page for more information about what is available locally.

 Could I receive financial support?